Capture the magic of peach season all-year long with this tutorial on how to freeze peaches.

 Mason jars are also useful, and it's often how I store them, but they won't last as long since removing air from them is hard and ice crystals tend to form.
 This isn't the worst thing to happen, but it's not ideal.

 The best way to defrost is by thawing them slowly overnight in the refrigerator.
-They will naturally change texture and lose some liquid.
+They will naturally change the texture and lose some liquid.
 But it's all delicious, and you might even enjoy having that peach syrup that naturally comes out.

 More Kitchen Tutorials